emanuellarini/checkers/docs/Architecture - Intro.md

 6. Run E2E tests in dev mode

 If it passes and the work is done it's free to get merged.
-Once in master we start the CD process.
+After merging to the main branch, we start the CD process.

 ### CD

-Different than CI, it only happens in `main` branch.
+Different than CI, it only happens in the`main` branch.
 Since we already know everything is passing it's safe (though it's not 100%) to skip some steps like linting and testing.
-In a perfect scenario I would create artifacts for both BE and FE while in CI and use the same artifacts.
+In a perfect scenario, I would create artifacts for both BE and FE while in CI and use the same artifacts.
 But it would need a lot of work and this for sure can be done in the future.
-So the pipeline for main consists in:
+So the pipeline consists in:
 1. Checkout the branch code
-2. Deploy Client - only if it has changes in code
+2. Deploy Client - if it has contained changes in code
-3. Deploy Server - only if it has changes in code
+3. Deploy Server - if it has contained changes in code

-In an ideal world all I need to execute was `yarn affected:deploy --base=origin/main~1` This command would deploy both FE and BE if any changed.
+In an ideal world, all I need to execute is `yarn affected:deploy --base=origin/main~1` This command would deploy both FE and BE if any of them has changed.
-But Nx has no builtin way to deploy to Heroku our backend which made use a workaround.
+But Nx has no built-in way to deploy on Heroku our backend which made me use a workaround.
-I am manually checking if the build affected command generate server files (which means it has new server code).
+I am manually checking if the build-affected command generates server files (which means it has new server code).
 Then, it deploys that new code.

 Better than describing is showing it in action.
-Here are all the possible events while in CD:
+Here are all the possible events while on CD:
 * [Deployed both](https://github.com/emanuellarini/checkers/runs/6893354407?check_suite_focus=true)
 * [Deployed only Frontend](https://github.com/emanuellarini/checkers/runs/6930618004?check_suite_focus=true)
 * [Deployed only Backend](https://github.com/emanuellarini/checkers/runs/6930808735?check_suite_focus=true)